qzhang503/proteoQ/README.md

 for entries under the column `expt_smry.xlsx::Select`.
 We have learned from the earlier `MDS` analysis that the batch effects are smaller than the differences between `W2` and `W16`.
-We may wish to put the `TMT1` and `TMT2` groups adjacient to each other for visualization of more nuance batch effects, followed by the comparison of WHIM subtypes.
+We may wish to put the `TMT1` and `TMT2` groups adjacent to each other for visualization of more nuance batch effects, followed by the comparison of WHIM subtypes.
 We can achieve this by supervising sample IDs at a customized order.
 In the `expt_smry.xlsx`, We have prepared an `Order` column where samples